Caring for your watch strap

 How to Condition Your Watch Strap

 You can clean and condition your strap while it is still attached to your watch, but for a really thorough clean its best to remove your strap from your watch and remove the buckle as well.
 To remove any sweat or dirt from it, grab a soft fabric such as a t-shirt, dampen it with some warm water and wipe it gently.
 Next, dip into the tub of conditioner, rub a small amount of conditioner between your fingers and gently massage it in to your strap.
 Be careful not to get too much into the stitching as it can be hard to remove and depending on what conditioner you use, it may dry very flaky and will be hard to remove.
 Apply conditioner liberally to the sides of the strap and rub it in well.
 When you're done, let it sit and absorb for a few minutes.
 Lastly, gently wipe off any remaining conditioner from your strap with a soft cloth.
-Watch a short video here showing how we apply conditioner to one of our straps.

 That’s it!
 Simple as that.